MintyOrb/writing/future_of_common_knowledge.md

 We'll know a lot more individual truths, but we'll also internalize the larger narrative arcs of our existence.
 We'll know the histories of how we uncovered theses truths and we'll understand the evidence that justifies our knowledge.

-We will know where we are in our cosmic neighborhood; well know Alpha Centauri A is 4.3 light years away, that the Andromeda galaxy is 2.5 million, and that there are 50 galaxies in our local group.
+We will know where we are in our cosmic neighborhood; we'll know Alpha Centauri A is 4.3 light years away, that the Andromeda galaxy is 2.5 million, and that there are 50 galaxies in our local group.

 We'll discuss our favorite interpretations of quantum mechanics around the dinner table.